the-mikedavis/kifta/README.md

 Kifta generates new PKI certificates on every build of the image.
 These certificates - as well as their keys - are stored in plain text in the filesystem.

+> Kifta is under development and does not currently provide all necessary
+> containers and startups.